|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Chocolate plastic is a delicious, versatile chocolate paste that can be used to decorate cakes, petit fours, and many other pastries.
-Use chocolate plastic to wrap cakes like packages, create ribbons and bows, and make cut-out decorations.
+Use chocolate plastic to wrap cakes like packages, create ribbons, bows, and roses as well as make cut-out decorations.

 This recipe can also be made with milk or dark chocolate.
 The procedure for milk chocolate is the same, but if you are using dark chocolate, increase the amount of corn syrup to 2/3 cup.
 Note that you cannot achieve the same coloring effects when using milk or dark chocolate and that you should roll out milk or dark chocolate plastic in cocoa powder instead of powdered sugar.

-- Gather remaining scraps of chocolate plastic and wrap tightly.
-Store in a cool cupboard and use within 2-3 weeks.
+Gather remaining scraps of chocolate plastic and wrap tightly.
+Store in a cool cupboard and use within two to three weeks.

 To reuse, repeat the softening instructions in Step 5.